 \subsection{Comparisons under 1-Hour Computational Time Budget}

-We now demonstrate the superior computational performance of our approach (Algorithm \ref{A:SOS2_CD_augmented}).
-Table \ref{T:ws} compares different versions of our approach, with different combinations of acceleration strategies, including multidimensional search (SOS2-CD-MD), randomized search directions (SOS2-CD-R), both (SOS2-CD-MD-R) and neither (SOS2-CD).
-None of these four approaches use intelligent warm-starts.
-We establish two algorithmic benchmarks against which to compare our computational results.
-The first benchmark is Brute-Force Coordinate Descent (BF-CD).
-BF-CD differs from SOS2-CD in the way it conducts each iteration of coordinate descent.
-BF-CD uses a much higher number of ``anchors'' along the search direction and solves a second-stage model at each anchor.
-Instead of the SOS2-based interpolation, it just selects the anchor with the highest value of the second-stage objective function as the new candidate solution.
-The trade-off at each iteration is a drastic computation time increase for a more accurate evaluation of the points along the search direction.
-We implement BF-CD using a 1\% granularity for the discount multiplier and a \$0.01 granularity for both base fares and markups.
-The second benchmark is Bayesian Optimization (BO)---a global optimization method for black-box functions that are computationally expensive to evaluate and may not have gradients \citep{m2012}.
-Our black-box function is $W$.
+We now demonstrate the superior computational performance of our approach (Algorithm \ref{A:SOS2_CD_augmented}) over a realistic case study of an entire metropolitan area.
+Table \ref{T:ws} compares different versions of our approach, with multidimensional search (SOS2-CD-MD), randomized search directions (SOS2-CD-R), both (SOS2-CD-MD-R) and neither (SOS2-CD).
+None of these use intelligent warm-starts.
+They are compared to two algorithmic benchmarks---Brute-Force Coordinate Descent (BF-CD) and Bayesian Optimization (BO).
+BF-CD differs from SOS2-CD in how it conducts each iteration of coordinate descent.
+BF-CD uses a much higher number of ``anchors'' along the search direction, solves a second-stage model at each anchor, and it selects the anchor with the highest value of the second-stage objective function (instead of the SOS2-based interpolation) as the new candidate solution.
+It allows a drastic computation time increase for a more accurate evaluation of the points along a search direction.
+We implement BF-CD using a 1\% granularity for the discount multiplier and \$0.01 for base fares and markups.
+BO is a global optimization method for black-box functions (like our $W$ function) that are expensive to evaluate and may not have gradients \citep{m2012}.
 BO imposes upon $W$ a prior belief about the space of possible objective values based on the candidate solutions considered so far.
-The posterior distribution decides which candidate solution to evaluate next, so that our sequential search successfully explores unseen regions in the decision space and exploits regions that are more likely to host global optima based on prior beliefs.
-Appendix \ref{A:BO} includes a detailed account of BO, including all hyperparameter settings.
+The posterior distribution decides which candidate solution to evaluate next, so that a sequential search explores unseen regions in the decision space and exploits regions that are more likely to host global optima based on prior beliefs.
+See Appendix \ref{A:BO} for details.